notGonim/backend_interview_task/README.md

 # backend_interview_task

-> this is my solution for the task for the junior backend developer
+> this is my solution for the junior backend developer position interview

 ### Install Dependencies (Backend)